maplegrovetrack/maplegrovetrack.github.io/README.md

 # Maple Grove Track & Field Website

+This repository generates the [Maple Grove Track & Field Website](https://maplegrovetrack.github.io/).

+## Nuxt framework

+This website is generate with Nuxt.

-Look at the [Nuxt documentation](https://nuxt.com/docs/getting-started/introduction) to learn more for the framework used by this site.
+Look at the [Nuxt documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.

 <br>